“Il fait froid,” the young father said.

 This post contains affiliate links.
 For more information, click here.

-It was cold on the day I visited the National September 11 Memorial & Museum.
+It was cold on the day I visited the National September 11 Memorial & Museum in New York City.
 And the wind blew so strong that the waterfalls normally cascading into the Memorial Pools weren’t flowing.

 But the number of foreign languages I heard throughout the Memorial grounds struck me even more.
 Young parents speaking in a range of tongues explained to small children what happened there.